CodeForPhilly/codeforphilly.org/README.md

 # codeforphilly.org

+An online focal point for civic hacking communities to share the projects they are working on and connect with each other around them.

 ## Requirements
 The CodeForPhilly site is built on the Emergence PHP framework and engine, and requires an Emergence server to host it.